Mohammad4844/rl-model-for-hack-and-slash-game/README.md

 # Reinforcement Learning Model for Hack and Slash Game

-The following is the code & reproducability instructions for the model training & game.
+The following are the code & reproducibility instructions for the model training & game.
+For details, read the [research paper](paper.pdf).

 ## Overview & Code Summary